ERandrinopoulou/DynamicPredJMmultiOutcomes/README.md

 * "Fit": includes the main code.
 Specifically, it loads the data, runs the functions, creates the model, runs the model in JAGS and saves the results.
 *(Not available yet) "DynPred": includes the code to run the preditions.

-In order to run the joint model, all files should be placed in the same folder.
-Then the "Fit" code should be run after setting as working directory the folder which includes all files.
+How does it work:
+* Download all files and place them in one folder.
+* Set as working directory in R this folder.
+* Run the code in "Fit".